clear-nus/edc/README.md

 # Extract, Define, Canonicalize: An LLM-based Framework for Knowledge Graph Construction

-**For those interested in this work, we are currently working on an update to the code and we will release soon.**
+**For those interested in this work, we are currently working on an IMPORTANT refactor to the code and we will release it soon.**

 This reposistory contains the implementation of the knowledge graph construction framework EDC proposed in the paper [Extract, Define, Canonicalize: An LLM-based Framework for Knowledge Graph Construction](https://arxiv.org/abs/2404.03868).
 ```